NathanZimmy/megr2156-portfolio/docs/assignments/A02/index.md

 # A2 – Truss Stress Analysis

 ## Objective
-The objective for this assignment is to design a basic lightweight planar truss using A500 steel or an alternative material, while following the specified constraints.
-Constraints consist of
+The objective for this assignment is to design a basic lightweight planar truss using A500 steel or an alternative material, while following the specified measurements listed below.
+We are also to show all calculations for the required cross-sectional area of truss elements with a safety factor, create free-body diagrams for all joints and pins, show calculations for determining the pin sizes based on shear forces with a safety factor, solve all equations symbolically and numerically for both truss and pin design, and estimate the total weight of the truss and pins.
+Lastly, we are to create a CAD model with accurate dimensions and connections of the design we chose and then compare the CAD weight predictions to the hand calculations.
+Lastly, we are to document key engineering lessons learned from the process.
 <img width="320" height="194" alt="image" src="https://github.com/user-attachments/assets/78e9c3e8-249e-45f5-959b-db6fa12fc66d" />

 given parameters